I’m sure you’re aware that COVID-19 can lead to a huge range of health issues and is mainly associated with respiratory problems.

 But, just one week after being discharged, he noticed that he had tinnitus (a ringing sound) in his left ear, which was swiftly followed by a sudden loss in his hearing.

-The man didn’t have a history of hearing loss, and this led his physicians to suspect that COVID-19 was responsible.
+The man didn’t have a history of hearing loss, which led his physicians to suspect that COVID-19 was responsible.

 While this research is limited, other examples have been observed in the US.
 For example, CNN reported the case of a woman who also experienced sudden hearing loss in July.